 Multiverse Computing

-The San Sebastian-based company focuses on quantum computing for the financial industry and plans to expand into new markets such as energy, mobility, and intelligent manufacturing.
-Multiverse already works with reference clients in these sectors.
-Spanish startup Multiverse Computing has closed an initial funding round of €10M led by JME Ventures.
+The San Sebastian-based company focuses on quantum computing for the financial industry to optimize processes and plans to expand into new markets such as energy, mobility, and intelligent manufacturing.
+Multiverse already works with reference clients in these sectors, and is developing quantum-inspired solutions to compress Large Language Model to improve their efficiency in industrial applications.
+They have recently secured $27 million (€25 million) in funding, led by Columbus Venture Partners, valuing the company at $108 million.

 Climate Change